vivkpatl/tsa-software-2018-2019/README.md

 This is Clippr, our software development project for TSA for the 2018-2019 school year

-Developed by Vivek Patel (vivkpatl), Connor Aksama (jellerico9064), and Michael Norris (NotStanley4330)
+Developed by Vivek Patel (@vivkpatl) and Connor Aksama (@jellerico9064)

 # Features

-* - Adjustable polling rate for clipboard changes
+- Adjustable polling rate for clipboard changes
 - Cross-Platform potential through Electron.js
 - A clean UI
 - Some HTML/CSS
 - Nifty AF